Randomized resolvent analysis: Introduction

-A breakthrough in the approach to analyze turbulent flow was introduced by \cite{McKeon:JFM10}.
+An extension to resolvent analysis to study turbulent flows was presented by \citet{McKeon:JFM10}.
 They considered the nonlinear advection term to be the self-sustained input within the natural feedback loop of the fluid flow.
 This viewpoint has enabled the use of time-averaged base flows to reveal the input-output dynamics of turbulent flows.
-Moreover, discounting or finite-time horizon based extension of the resolvent analysis has enabled resolvent analysis to study flows with unstable base states \citep{Jovanovic:Thesis2004, Yeh:JFMXX}.
-Because resolvent analysis can determine the most amplified forcing and response directions, it serves as a powerful analytical tool to find effective active and passive flow control techniques \citep{Yeh:JFMXX, Nakashima:JFM17}.
+Moreover, discounting or finite-time horizon based extension of the resolvent analysis has enabled resolvent analysis to study flows with unstable base states \citep{Jovanovic:Thesis2004, Yeh:JFM19}.
+Because resolvent analysis can determine the most amplified forcing and response directions, it serves as a powerful analytical tool to find effective active and passive flow control techniques \citep{Yeh:JFM19, Nakashima:JFM17}.

 The resolvent analysis needs two key ingredients: (i) the base flow and (ii) the linearized Navier--Stokes operator.
-It is known that the accuracy of the base flow and the spatial discretization of the linear operators is also critical for extracting response characteristics correctly \citep{Yeh:JFMXX}.
+It is known that the accuracy of the base flow and the spatial discretization of the linear operators is critical for extracting response characteristics correctly \citep{Yeh:JFM19}.
 The need for accurate discretization of the linearized Navier--Stokes operators calls for sufficient grid resolution and appropriate computational domain size.
-As such, the discrete resolvent operator becomes large with size $m \times m$, where $m$ is essentially the number of variables times the size of the grid, which can easily be upward of $\mathcal{O}(10^6)$ for turbulent flows \citep{Kajishima17}.
+As such, the discrete resolvent operator becomes large with size $m \times m$.
+Here, $m$ is essentially the number of variables times the size of the grid, which can easily be upward of $\mathcal{O}(10^6)$ for turbulent flows \citep{Kajishima17}.
 For resolvent analysis, the singular value decomposition (SVD) needs to be performed on the large resolvent operator with a taxing operation count of $\mathcal{O}(m^3)$.
 To enable resolvent analysis at high Reynolds numbers, we must find a relief to perform SVD of the resolvent operator.